JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 > **Short summary**: the `Regex.replace` function with the functional `transform` parameter will no longer be inline in Kotlin/JS
 >
 > **Deprecation cycle**:
 >
 > - 1.6.0: remove the `inline` modifier from the affected function

-### Different behavior of `Regex.replace` function in JVM and JS when replacement string contains group reference
+### Different behavior of the `Regex.replace` function in JVM and JS when replacement string contains group reference

 > **Issue**: [KT-28378](https://youtrack.jetbrains.com/issue/KT-28378)
 >